Home > Sustainability > Society > Promoting Diversity and Inclusion

 ---|---|---|

-Childcare | Birth-Related Childcare Leave | Employees can take up to four weeks within eight weeks after their spouse gives birth.
+Pregnancy and Childcare | Birth-Related Childcare Leave | Employees can take up to four weeks within eight weeks after their spouse gives birth.
 (Can be taken in two separate periods.) |

 Childcare Leave | Employees can take up to two periods of leave until the day before their child's first birthday.
 Maximum leave period is until the child turns two years old.
 Accumulated annual leave* can be used during part or all of an employee's childcare leave. *Accumulated annual leave: Employees are allowed to accumulate up to 20 days of expired paid annual leave. |